-- Pitney Bowes and our employees have been long-time supporters of Family and Children's Aid, a non-profit provider of mental healthcare for children and their families.
-Most recently, colleagues helped to redesign the organisation's welcome area by refurbishing model aeroplanes that hang from the ceiling, inspiring children to aim high.
-Seventeen Shelton employees spent a morning reading and creating bookmarks with 131 students from Years 3 and 4 at Columbus Elementary School in Bridgeport, Connecticut in conjunction with our celebration of being 100 days away from the company's 100th anniversary.
+- Pitney Bowes and our employees have been longtime supporters of Family and Children's Aid, a non-profit provider of mental health care for children and their families.
+Most recently, colleagues helped redesign the organization's welcome area by refurbishing model airplanes that hang from the ceiling, inspiring children to aim high. - Seventeen Shelton employees spent a morning reading and creating bookmarks with 131 second and third graders at Columbus Elementary School in Bridgeport, Connecticut in conjunction with our celebration of 100 days out from the company's 100th anniversary.
 Students were also able to choose a few new books to bring home.
-A Pitney Bowes Foundation grant provided each classroom with whiteboards and other essential classroom supplies. - Team members also took part in a mobile food pantry in partnership with the United Way of Western Connecticut and the Connecticut Food Bank.
+A Pitney Bowes Foundation grant provided each classroom with whiteboards and other essential classroom supplies.
+Team members also took part in a

+Mobile Food Pantry in partnership with the United Way of Western Connecticut and the Connecticut Food Bank.
 The mobile pantry is held outdoors in a farmer's market setting for the benefit of working families who cannot get to traditional pantries during their normal hours of operation.

-Stamford-area members of the Communications team spent an afternoon on the Connecticut shoreline volunteering at SoundWaters, an organisation committed to protecting the Long Island Sound and STEM education.
-Volunteers cleaned life jackets, organised equipment, prepared programme material and helped to clean the beach at Boccuzzi Park in Stamford, where SoundWaters provides environmental education programmes to students from Stamford public schools.
+Stamford-area members of the Communications team spent an afternoon on the Connecticut shoreline volunteering at SoundWaters, an organization committed to protecting the Long Island Sound and STEM education.
+Volunteers cleaned life jackets, organized equipment, prepared program material and helped clean the beach at Boccuzzi Park in Stamford, where SoundWaters provides environmental education programs to students from Stamford public schools.

-In Bridgeport, Connecticut, employee volunteers worked with students from nursery to Year 9 at the Geraldine Claytor Magnet Academy as they built individual terrariums,

-Our business practices Environment

-Our people

-Clients and suppliers

-Community

-Our COVID-19 response

-then joined them for a meal and a game of basketball as part of the XLR8 tutoring programme run by Urban Impact, an organisation focused on educational opportunities for at-risk youth.
+In Bridgeport, Connecticut, employee volunteers worked with K-8th graders at the Geraldine Claytor Magnet Academy as they built individual terrariums, then joined them for a meal and a game of basketball as part of the XLR8 tutoring program run by Urban Impact, an organization focused on educational opportunities for at-risk youth.

-• Shelton employees volunteered to build a lighting and sound booth at their local Center Stage community theatre.
+• Shelton employees volunteered to build a lighting and sound booth at their local Center Stage community theater.

-- Shelton volunteers also dug into the Grow Your Own Community Garden programme alongside students from the Boys & Girls Club of Shelton.
-The programme, part of the Valley United Way, provides fresh produce for children in low-income neighbourhoods. - Another Shelton volunteer contingent prepared snack packs for
+- Shelton volunteers also dug into the Grow Your Own Community Garden program alongside students from the Boys and Girls Club of Shelton.
+The program, part of the Valley United Way, provides fresh produce for children in low-income neighborhoods. - Another Shelton volunteer contingent prepared snack packs for

-- almost 600 children at the Irving and Bradley schools in Derby, Connecticut as part of 'Start with Hello' week at the schools. - Stamford employee volunteers helped to distribute Reading Is Fundamental books funded by the Pitney Bowes Foundation during a 'Books Across Stamford' celebration of literacy.
+- almost 600 children at the Irving and Bradley schools in Derby, Connecticut as part of "Start with Hello Week" at the schools. - Stamford employee volunteers helped distribute Reading Is Fundamental books funded by the Pitney Bowes Foundation during a "Books Across Stamford" celebration of literacy.

-Pitney Bowes volunteers again took part in the annual Business to Books read-a-thon sponsored by the United Way of Western Connecticut, reading to students in Stamford public primary schools.
+Pitney Bowes volunteers again took part in the annual Business to Books Readathon sponsored by the United Way of Western Connecticut, reading to students in Stamford public elementary schools.

-• Last October, our Treasury team in Stamford, Connecticut, returned again to lend a hand to prepare Fairgate Farm for their annual Harvest Festival.
-Fairgate Farm is a volunteerdriven urban farm with a mission to provide equitable access to locally grown produce and to strengthen the community through educational and volunteer initiatives.
-Pitney Bowes employees helped to transform the fields with careful weeding and tending the crops.
-They repaired raised beds, organised the greenhouse and harvested hundreds of pounds of fresh produce that will be given to low-income residents and used to stock local food pantries.
-Junior Achievement Each year, employee volunteers from Fairfield County, Connecticut, reach out to teach Junior Achievement's 'JA Our Nation' programme to Year 6 students at local primary schools.
-The programme provides students with practical information about the nation's free market system and how it serves as an economic engine for businesses and careers.
-The curriculum also introduces the need for entrepreneurial and innovative thinking to meet the requirements of high-growth, highdemand careers and the concept of alobalisation in business.
+• Last October, our Treasury Team in Stamford, Connecticut, returned again to lend a hand to prepare Fairgate Farm for their annual Harvest Festival.
+Fairgate Farm is a volunteer-driven urban farm with a mission to provide equitable access to locally grown produce and to strengthen the community through educational and volunteer initiatives.
+Pitney Bowes employees helped transform the fields with careful weeding and tending the crops.
+They repaired raised beds, organized the greenhouse, and harvested hundreds of pounds of fresh produce that will be given to low-income residents and used to stock local food pantries.